Please Enable Cookies to Continue

 Seafood processors perform a variety of manual labor tasks.
 Once the fishing fleet delivers seafood to our docks, our processing employees move the product through our production line until it is shipped in bulk to customers and cold storage facilities worldwide.

-Seafood processing jobs are a great way to experience the beautiful landscape of remote, coastal Alaska, home to some of the world’s largest and most sustainable wild fisheries.
-This is a chance to work hard, meet a variety of people from around the world, and produce healthy protein for worldwide consumption.
-The Kodiak plant, known as Alaska Pacific Seafoods or APS, operates 12 months a year.
+Adventure ahead!
+Salmon season is an incredible time to experience the beautiful landscape of remote, coastal Alaska, home to some of the world’s largest and most sustainable wild salmon fisheries.
+This is a chance to work hard, save on expenses, meet a variety of people from around the world, and produce healthy protein for worldwide consumption.
+The work lasts from approximately mid-June to late September.
+The season may be shorter or longer depending on the fishery.
+Employees may elect to continue working for Sitka Sound for the fall fisheries.